How to Spot the Patterns That Keep You Stuck in Leadership and Life

 That said, you can also do this work on your own if you're willing to be ruthlessly honest.
 The process moves through five stages.

-The first stage is identifying your complaint by writing down a persistent frustration that keeps showing up.
+The first stage is identifying your complaint.
+Write down a persistent frustration that keeps showing up.
 What you're looking for is something you keep saying, a frustration that has resisted your attempts to resolve it.
 Capture the actual words you use, not the polished version.

 The second stage is surfacing the story you tell about why things are the way they are.
 This is your explanation, the case you make for why the complaint is justified.
 Notice that your story is an interpretation, not an objective fact.